ewrogers/hyper-calendar/README.md

 Not only is it an insanely fast runtime, it provides a wonderful refined API along with great built-in tooling for stuff like tests, package management, and bundling.

-It also supports TypeScript and JSX without the need for any additional ceremony or depedencies.
+It also supports TypeScript and JSX without the need for any additional ceremony or dependencies.
 It's incredibly refreshing to be able to create a modern TypeScript project with only a couple of files.

 **NOTE:** Bun's TypeScript support is runtime-only, so it is recommended you use a [language server](https://github.com/typescript-language-server/typescript-language-server) (LSP) for static-type checking.